codler/Grid-Layout-Polyfill/README.md

 ### What is covered?

 	display: -ms-grid;
-	-ms-grid-columns: 100px 1fr 100px; /* Only pixel and fraction units */
+	-ms-grid-columns: 100px 1fr auto; /* Only pixel, fraction and auto units */
-	-ms-grid-rows: 100px 1fr 100px; /* Only pixel and fraction units */
+	-ms-grid-rows: 100px 1fr auto; /* Only pixel, fraction and auto units */

 	-ms-grid-column: 1;
 	-ms-grid-row: 1;